 A choice from beloved brand Zig Kuretake, Zig No. 22 is a brush pen mostly made for cartoonists but has found itself a favorite among letterers.
 It has an intense black ink that doesn’t blot or fade away.

 The brush doesn’t easily fray or break either, so you won’t have a problem practising strokes on this pen.
 It gives out a lovely variation of multiple brush strokes, a great pick for letterers.
+We think this is the best calligraphy pen in Singapore for heavy-handed writers.

 - Black ink that pops out